Sony outlaws Cyberpunk from PlayStation Store after bug backlash

 Sony’s unusual move is another blow for CD Projekt, Poland’s top video game maker, whose shares have tumbled from a record high last week as fans and game reviewers have voiced concerns.

-The launch of Cyberpunk, where gamers play as “V”, a character who is described as a mercenary outlaw pursuing a “one-of-a-kind implant that is the key to immortality”, coincided with people being stuck at home during the pandemic.
+The launch of Cyberpunk, where gamers play as mercenary outlaw “V”, coincided with people being stuck at home during the pandemic.

-And while the coronavirus crisis has boosted demand for games, new titles are in short supply, meaning that those which have been launched have attracted particular attention.
+While the coronavirus crisis has boosted demand for games, new titles are in short supply, meaning that those that have been launched have attracted particular attention.

-Several big-ticket games like Microsoft’s ‘Halo Infinite’ have also been delayed due to the challenge of developers being stuck at home during coronavirus restriction.
+Several big-ticket games like Microsoft’s ‘Halo Infinite’ have also been delayed due to the challenge of developers being stuck at home during coronavirus restrictions.

 COVID IMPACT

-CEO Adam Kicinski said when Cyberpunk was launched that CD Projekt would have preferred to have fewer bugs, but it did not consider delaying for a fourth time.
+CD Projekt CEO Adam Kicinski said that when Cyberpunk was launched the company would have preferred to have fewer bugs, but it did not consider delaying for a fourth time.

 He said there had been fewer external testers, as they were not able to try the game from home as a result of COVID-19.